adminero-it/eoswallet/README.md

 https://github.com/EOSIO/eos
 snapshot files from: https://github.com/eosphere/eos-snapshot-files/tree/master/final

+download tar.gz archive,
-download, unpack, run terminal
+unpack it: tar -zxf eoswallet-master.tar.gz, run terminal
 navigate to eoswallet folder, type:

-cd eos-mac-wallet-master (or other folder where you unpack archive)
+cd eoswallet-master (or other folder where you unpack archive)

  * type ./help for some help :)
  * use ./find-account if you want to check your record in snapshot file